Yara-Rules/rules/README.md

 Packages available in Ubuntu 14.04 LTS default repositories are too old.
 You can alternatively install from source or use the packages available in the [Remnux repository](https://launchpad.net/~remnux/+archive/ubuntu/stable).

-Also, you will need [Androguard Module](https://github.com/Koodous/androguard-yara) if you want to use the rules in the 'mobile_malware' category.
+~~Also, you will need [Androguard Module](https://github.com/Koodous/androguard-yara) if you want to use the rules in the 'mobile_malware' category.~~

+We have deprecated mobile_malware rules that depend on Androguard Module because it seems an abandoned project.

 # Categories